 Find out more about some of the most popular pairs of each below, and follow the links to our reviews to find out how each perform in our expert tests.

-Best sports headphones – head here for our full list of the best headphones for fitness and sport.
+Best running headphones – head here for our full list of the best headphones for fitness and sport.

-The Bose SoundSport is available as a wired or wireless corded pair – both aiming to bring high-quality audio to a sporty in-ear design.
-They feature Bose’s StayHear rubber tips to keep the headphones in place during your intensive workout.
+The Bose SoundSport Free aims to bring high-quality audio to a sporty in-ear design and features Bose’s StayHear rubber tips to keep the headphones in place during your intensive workout.
 They’re also sweat and weather resistant, meaning they should survive even if you get caught out in a heavy downpour.

 Sennheiser CX 7.00BT, £80